Front Page |

 Dreams Are Made Of Stars

-One human has breached the very wheelwork of Nature and found a way to go anywhere in an instant, transiting through portals as if walking through open doors between worlds.
 The dawn of intergalactic travel is so close that its electric body galvanizes the minds of thousands of scientists and millions of wannabe colonists.
 Gravitons, artificial intelligence, quantum engineering and 3D printing are intertwined with everyone's daily life.
-The solar system is teeming with ships, robots and people.
+The star system is teeming with ships, robots and people.
+One human has breached the very wheelwork of Nature and found a way to go anywhere in an instant, transiting through portals as if walking through open doors between worlds.
 But the dark side of humanity is showing its claws.
 The human civilization has been polarized by the people who want to acquire and maintain power over the masses.
 The humans of this world are in conflict.
 Shadowy figures are trying to obtain control over the greatest achievement of this world: the obliteration of any barriers of space.
 It is your destiny to intervene and set humanity on its path to the future you wish for.
-Join your forces with others like you, breathe life into the world, take part in events happening in the solar system and beyond, and bring triumph or ruin to a world which finds itself in the agony of childhood.
+Join your forces with others like you, breathe life into the world, take part in events happening in the star system and beyond, and bring triumph or ruin to a world which finds itself in the agony of childhood.
 No human has ever been closer to the future of this world.
 Reach up and embrace your destiny, for you have the power to bring change.
 Become a Pathfinder!

 Summary

 The presented game is a preview of version 2, but the linked rulebook and cards are still for version 1.5, which is different.
-Asunder is a competitive, fast-paced card game for 2 or 3 players, with a science fiction exploration theme, atmospheric lore and artwork, set in an open universe where nothing has a fixed destiny, where the players can weave their own narrative arc from the card-sized stories and from the lessons they learn on the way, from light and from shadow, all while exploring deep space and mind alike.
-The game's charm comes from the card combos which emerge fluidly, from the deck building, from the balance which allows a casual player to feel like the equal of an advanced player, from the twists in what the players think is their win, and from the variety of the mechanics which appeal to advanced players.
-Playable out of the box, with simple rules, yet complex actions.
-The players control 200 cards, 31 abilities and 10 play zones.
-Typical duration (when the rules are known): 45 minutes.
-Minimum player age: 14.
+Asunder is a competitive, fast-paced card game for 2 or 3 players, with a science fiction adventure and exploration theme, atmospheric lore and artwork, set in an open universe where nothing has a fixed destiny, where the players can weave their own narrative arc from the card-sized stories and from the lessons they learn on the way, from light and from shadow, all while exploring deep space and mind alike.
+Asunder's charm comes from the smooth unfolding of the long combos which emerge effortlessly and create adventures in which the players create sprawling plans, deploying and reusing environments and characters on a galactic level, trying to becomes a Pathfinder.
+The winner of a game is generally unknown until the last few deployed cards.
+The core rules are very simple, but the resulting actions are complex due to the plug-and-play abilities whose rules can be learned while playing.
+For about 60 minutes, the players control 210 cards, 30 abilities and 7 play zones.
 To start the game, shuffle the cards.
 Each player draws 7 cards.
-The progression of a game is made of consecutive adventures, with each adventure made of consecutive and alternating turns played by each player.
-During a turn, the current player may execute various actions, while the other players may not execute any action, unless allowed by ability conditions.
-The current player may deploy (= play from hand) 1 card, but its abilities may allow for more cards to be deployed.
-Deploying several cards during a turn, and executing their abilities, is called a combo.
-Combos with 10 cards are not rare, and even with more than 20 cards have been seen.
-The goal is to deploy as much total valor as possible in order to become the pathfinder (= the player whose valiance is the highest) and the first who may execute various actions, like turning.
-Everything builds toward the finale (which starts when the destiny has no more cards from which to draw).
-The pathfinder from the finale end is the winner of the game.
+The progression of a game is made of consecutive turns which occur in the turning order.
+During a turn, the active player may execute various actions, while the other players may not execute any action, unless allowed by a card's non-deployable ability.
+The active player may deploy (= play from hand) 1 card, but its executed ability may allow for more cards to be deployed.
+Deploying multiple cards during a turn, and executing their abilities, is called a combo.
+Throughout a game, a player's goal is to draw and deploy more cards, through long combos, in order to limit the cards available to the other players and to achieve a higher valiance than the other players, at the game end.
+Once the last card is drawn from the Destiny, each player may play one more turn, after which the game ends.
+The player with the highest valiance wins the game.
 Mechanics:

 Rulebook